it-academy-svhec/intro-to-programming/primers/python/Python Basic Lists Primer.md

 ## Creating Lists
 First, you need to know how to define a new list.
 New lists can be declared with default values or they can be empty.
 Assume that we need to store users' first names.

-1. Create a new Python file in Google Colab or locally in VS Code
+1. Create a new Python file in VS Code or code block in Google Colab

 1. Create an empty list named `users` by entering the following code